 - Section 10 (matter proven but dismissed) – no criminal conviction and no loss of licence

-- Good behaviour bond – A bond to be of good behaviour
+- Good behaviour bond – A bond to be of good behaviour for a stipulated period

 - Community service order – Unpaid work in the community